 - Tie twine to each ornament for hanging.

 These cinnamon applesauce ornaments will become one of your favorite ornaments to make!
 Make them to hang on the tree or attach to gifts this year.

 More Homemade Ornament Ideas

-And if you love homemade ornaments try making these Handprint Salt Dough Ornaments.
+And if you love homemade ornaments try making salt dough ornaments with this salt dough recipe!

 These salt dough glitter ornaments are so fun to make and look great on the Christmas tree too!